Ideolys/kitten-jwt/README.md

 - Performance & Security focused
 - Light, low dependency

-Most of the time, people uses node-jsonwebtoken and express-jwt without using a cache mechanism to verify tokens.
-This requires a lot of CPU for each request on server-side!
+Most of the time people use node-jsonwebtoken and express-jwt without using a cache mechanism to verify tokens.
+This requires a lot of CPU on the server side for each request!
 On client-side, the token is generated once with an infinite expiration timestamp, which is not very secure.
 The first purpose of this module is to solve these two problems.

-When discovering JWT, you do not know what signing algorithm to choose and where to put your data (issuer, audience, ...).
+When you discover JWT, you do not know which signing algorithm to choose and where to put your data (issuer, audience, ...).
-This module solves this for you.
-It chooses a highly secured algorithm by default.
+This module solves this problem for you.
+It selects a highly secure algorithm by default.
 If you want another algorithm, fork it.
-The algorithm used (asymmetric) allow the client to generate himself a token without having to exchange a secret with the server.
+The algorithm used (asymmetric) allows the client to generate himself a token without having to exchange a secret with the server.
 Only the public key is exchanged.

-To save extra bandwidth, it let you define only two parameters : a client id ("Alice", issuer), and a server id ("Bob", audience).
+To save extra bandwidth, it allows you to define only two parameters: a client ID ("Alice", issuer) and a server ID ("Bob", recipient).
 The generated token allows only Alice (clientId) to speak exclusively to Bob (serverId).

-Main purpose : be plug'n'play for developers who do not have a lot of time.
+Main purpose : to be plug'n'play for developers who do not have much of time.

 ## Features